ViolaCello/careers-code-challenges-best-practices/README.md

 - Show it to a friend (or a few friends).
 See what they think.
 - Make sure your submission satisfies all the minimum requirements

 In some cases, you may find that your final product is a little off, or not what you were hoping to submit.
-Some companies are looking at more than just the code itself, and it can be beneficial to provide well written instructions (e.g. readme) or comments walking readers through what you have created.
+Some companies are looking at more than just the code itself, and it can be beneficial to provide well written instructions (e.g. ReadMe) or comments walking readers through what you have created.
 In the event that your product could not be completed, or lacked a specific feature, include that content.
 Let employers know what you would have done differently, added/removed, or problem solved to strengthen your final code.

 ## Record It!